kstenerud/concise-encoding/cte-specification.md

 |     N      |    Y     | `<span\|Some text here>`                                   |
 |     Y      |    Y     | `<ul id=mylist style=boring \| <li\|first> <li\|second> >` |

-Although it may look a little different on the surface, the internal structure is the same, and can trivially be converted to/from XML & HTML.
+Although it might look a little different on the surface, the internal structure is the same, and could trivially be converted to/from XML & HTML.

 #### Markup Tag Name